abigailbarnes/FaceDotDrawing/README.md

 # FaceDotDrawing
-Program to import and draw superimposed images using ellipses
+Personal Project (2019): Program to import .png files and draw superimposed images using ellipses Coded in Processing using Java